Italian Hot Chocolate (Thick and Rich!)

 Step 5.
 Keep hot chocolate warm over very low heat for up to 30 minutes.
 Step 6.
 Serve hot chocolate in small cups (it’s very rich), topped with soft whipped cream.

-Pro tips for serving Italian hot chocolate
+Serving Italian hot chocolate

 - The hot chocolate can be kept warm on the stovetop for 30 minutes on very low heat.
 To keep it hot up to 2 hours, transfer the hot chocolate to a heatproof bowl set over a saucepan of with 2 inches of simmering water, stirring every once in a while to the the chocolate from settling on the bottom of the bowl.
 A slow cooker set on warm is another option.